 Globally, 86 per cent of the population has access to iodized salt

 Iodine deficiency can lead to a variety of health and developmental consequences known as iodine deficiency disorders (IDDs).
-Iodine deficiency is especially damaging during the early stages of pregnancy and in early childhood.
+Iodine deficiency is a major cause of preventable mental retardation.
+It is especially damaging during pregnancy and in early childhood.
 In their most severe forms, IDDs can lead to cretinism, stillbirth and miscarriage; even mild deficiency can cause a significant loss of learning ability.
-In 2013, more than 35 million newborns were unprotected from the lifelong consequences of brain damage associated with iodine deficiency.

 The indicator presented on this page, ‘Proportion of households consuming adequately iodized salt’, provides part of the picture with regard to monitoring IDD elimination efforts.